Nile Crocodile Hunting

-Like all crocodile species, the Nile Crocodile is an excellent swimmer.
+Like all of their species, the Nile Crocodile is an excellent swimmer.
 They can reach speeds of between 24-30kph (15-18mph), and even faster in short bursts.

 A large, muscular tail propels their bodies through the water.
 They steer using their hind legs.
 Never think that you can out-swim any crocodile!

-Nile Crocodiles are one of the biggest crocodile species.
+Nile Crocodiles are one of the biggest of their species.
 Only the Saltwater Crocodile is bigger.

-They tend a higher life expectancy than many other crocodile species.
-The Nile Crocodile in the wild is thought to live between 70-100 years.
+They tend to have a higher life expectancy than many others of their species.
+A Nile Crocodile in the wild is thought to live between 70-100 years.

-Being nocturnal hunters, crocodiles have excellent night vision.
+Being nocturnal hunters, crocs have excellent night vision.
 In addition, they can see all around due to the position of their eyes on top of their heads.

 Some people swear by the intelligence of crocodiles.
 One thing that most people agree on is that they are quick learners.